ORS-Consulting/ORS-openthermo/docs/Manual.md

 ```

 ## More advanced usage
-Below is a more advanced example also taking heat transfer between the vessel wall and the surroundings and from/to the vessel fluid.
+Below is a more advanced example also taking heat transfer into account between the vessel wall and the surroundings and from/to the vessel fluid.
 The model applies the partial / non-equilibrium approach between gas and liquid (if two-phase occur at any time during the blowdown).
-The below example is for a condensing gas initially at super-critical conditions where significant temperature difference between the gas and condensed liquid occurs during the experiment/simulation.
-The example is from an experiment reported by Szczepanski [@Szczepanski] and widely applied for demonstration and validation of simulation programs e.g. [@Haque1992b;@WONG;@park_numerical_2018].
+The below example is for a condensing fluid initially at super-critical conditions where significant temperature difference between the gas and condensed liquid occurs during the experiment/simulation.
+The example is from an experiment reported by Szczepanski [@Szczepanski] and widely applied for demonstration and validation of blowdown simulation programs e.g. [@Haque1992b;@WONG;@park_numerical_2018].

 ```python